Milbemax Chewable Dewormer - Puppies & Dogs

 - Dogs - over 50kg: A combination of tablets should be given, consistent with the recommended minimum dose.

-Treatment is orally, and the labelled dose rate is recommended.
+Treatment is oral, and the labelled dose rate is recommended.
 The minimum dose is 0.5mg milbemycin oxime and 5mg praziquantel per kilogram of bodyweight.

 How Often: